 Trim Your Split Ends Regularly

 It might sound counterproductive if you want your hair to grow longer, but regular trims get rid of dry, damaged split ends and are necessary for natural, healthy growth.
 If left untreated, split ends can work their way up the shaft of your hair strand and cause even more breakage, which means the only thing growing will be your frustration.
 If your stylist takes off too much length every time you go in for a visit, your hair won't get longer, so be clear about your hair goals when communicating with them.
 Depending on the condition of your hair, your hairstyle, and your daily routine, you could need a trim anywhere from every six weeks to six months.
-The better you care for your hair on a day-to-day basis, the less often you'll need trims, and the longer your hair can grow naturally.
+That said, the better you care for your hair on a day-to-day basis, the less often you'll need trims, and the longer your hair can grow naturally.

 Brush Gently When Detangling

 Nothing will test your patience like properly detangling the knots in your hair, but it's an important step in growing your strands faster and one that definitely shouldn't be rushed.
-If you have a tendency to quickly and haphazardly rip a brush through your hair and call it good, you might want to reconsider.
+If you have a tendency to quickly and haphazardly rip a brush through your hair and call it quits, you might want to reconsider.
 Not taking proper care when brushing can cause your strands to break off and split—pretty much the opposite of hair growth.
 When it comes to brushing your hair, think: slow and gentle.